silazare/terraform-ansible/README.md

 #### Dynamic inventory

-*Inventory script was changed for Terraform v0.12* *However is not working with GCP currently*
+*Inventory script was changed for Terraform v0.12* *However it is not working with GCP currently*

 - GCP provider
-- Terraform Cloud remote backend is used
+- Terraform Cloud remote backend
 - 3 webservers with 1 LoadBalancer
 - Ansible executed separately with custom dynamic [inventory](https://github.com/express42/terraform-ansible-example/blob/master/ansible/dynamic_inventory.sh) pulling from Terraform tfstate
 - Terraform dynamic inventory is being used from - https://github.com/nbering/terraform-inventory